 Why?
 Because even if your product never changes, consumers will change, and so will the market.

-Analyzing consumer behavior now will suggest great optimizations for you to implement now, but customer behavior is influenced by lots of things; including social trends, competitor marketing, economic forces, and much more.
+Analyzing consumer buying behavior now will suggest great optimizations for you to implement now, but customer behavior is influenced by lots of things; including social trends, competitor marketing, economic forces, and much more.

 The only way to be sure you truly know your customers and the consumers in your market is to keep in regular touch through ongoing customer behavior analytics in both qualitative and quantitative forms.